215-967-9070

 Divorce is painful and in many cases can be made less so if you and your spouse agree to mediate the issues arising from your divorce, and perhaps file an uncontested divorce.
 But when is divorce mediation not appropriate?
 The

-What Not to Do in Divorce Mediation
+What Not to Do in Divorce Mediation: Advice From Lawyers

 16 Things Not to Do During Divorce Mediation Are you divorcing and considering trying divorce mediation?
 This informative article by the divorce mediation lawyers at SFS Attorneys gives you the top sixteen behaviors to avoid during mediation to get the